 Hammer's infamy for this carries on into this game.
 It's made worse with Dedede, who naturally keeps his Hammer even after using Hammer Throw, meaning he can just spam it as much as he wants.

 Hilarious in Hindsight: King Dedede's lack of qualms in attacking Whispy Woods, and vice versa, brings back memories of the former's intention of cutting the latter down for his private country club back in Kirby: Right Back at Ya!.

 Ho Yay: Face-to-Face, a returning ability which allows you to heal your teammates immediately after eating a health item by touching them.
 In game, you kiss your teammates... who are all male.
 This is made even funnier by the fact that the manual shows a picture of Face-to-Face in action with Kirby and Meta Knight "healing" (coughkissingcough) each other ◊.

 Magnificent Bastard: Magolor, right before he goes completely crazy and goes to take over Popstar after succeeding in acquiring the Master Crown by manipulating Kirby and co. into defeating Landia for him.

-Recycled Script / X Meets Y: This game is essentially the gameplay of Kirby 64: The Crystal Shards merged with the plot of Milky Way Wishes.
+Recycled Script: This game is essentially the gameplay of Kirby 64: The Crystal Shards merged with the plot of Milky Way Wishes.
 There are 120 energy spheres scattered throughout the game that require skill, paying attention, and/or having the right power to collect them.
 Two of Kirby's enemies team up with him.
 As for the plot, Magolor asks you to collect the lost parts of his ship so that he can return home, then he offers to take you there.
 Once there, you retrieve a dangerously powerful artifact, which Magolor steals from you to rule the galaxy, and you have to stop him.